We earn a commission for products purchased through some links in this article.

 Searches are up 600% and we can see why 👀

-If padding around barefoot à la Doechii at the Chloé show is slightly inconvenient for your lifestyle, the best ballet flats are your second best option — and right now, they're having the biggest moment of their entire existence.
+If padding around barefoot à la Doechii at the Chloé show is slightly inconvenient for your lifestyle, the best ballet flats are a chic back-up plan — and right now, they're having the biggest moment of their entire existence.
 Searches for ballet flats are up 600% on Google Trends in 2026, and with good reason: this season's edit of ballerina flats spans mesh, crochet, raffia, sequins, studs, satin and jelly — there is genuinely a comfortable ballet flat for every personality, budget and occasion.

 The best ballet flats of 2026